September 15, 2021

 Just over a month ago in mid-August Slack unveiled a new feature called "Huddle".
 Slack's huddle allows the users to have audio discussions with people in their workspace and other invited users.

-It was not until some days ago that my co-worker invited me to a Huddle and that's when I thought why not build it.
-One of the features I really liked was that , it would play some music if you're the only person in the call.
+It was not until some days ago that my co-worker invited me to a Huddle and that's when I thought why not build it?
+One of the features I liked was that it would play some music if you were the only person on the call.

 Build an audio conferencing app like Clubhouse with 100ms React SDK OR Discord stages with 100ms React SDK and Next.js